-Exception: Buildings where a majority of the living units serve tenants at or below 80 percent of area median income.
+Exception: Buildings where a majority of the living units serve tenants at or below 80 percent of area median incomeBuildings serving low-income occupants.

 R404.6 Electrical transformers.

 Low-voltage dry-type distribution electric transformers shall meet the minimum efficiency requirements of Table R405.6 as tested and rated in accordance with the test procedure listed in DOE 10 CFR 431.
 The efficiency shall be verified through certification under an approved certification program or, where a certification program does not exist, the equipment efficiency ratings shall be supported by data furnished by the transformer manufacturer.